acidonper/jump-app-helm-charts/jump-app-cicd/README.md

 ## Introduction

-*Jump App CI/CD* chart deploys Jump App's microservices CI/CD stuff based on tekton in order to download source code, test, build, deploy and promote microservices in Jum App.
+*Jump App CI/CD* chart deploys Jump App's microservices CI/CD stuff based on Tekton in order to download source code, test, build, deploy and promote microservices in Jum App.
 The following object will be managed by this chart:

 - ServiceAccounts
 - RoleBindings